wassupluke/Launcher/docs/settings.md

 Set the color for the home screen date and time.

-Accepts an 6 digit RGB or or 8 digit ARGB color code characters.[^2] Note that on Android the ARGB color format is used, i.e. the alpha component is specified first.
+Accepts a 6-digit RGB or 8-digit ARGB color code characters.[^2] Note that on Android, the ARGB color format is used, i.e., the alpha component is specified first.
 This differs from the more common RGBA, which is used in web development.

-[^2]: More precisely, everything that is vaild input for [parseColor](https://developer.android.com/reference/android/graphics/Color#parseColor(java.lang.String)) can be used.
+[^2]: More precisely, everything that is valid input for [parseColor](https://developer.android.com/reference/android/graphics/Color#parseColor(java.lang.String)) can be used.

 **type:**&nbsp;`ARGB`